(Article Originally posted 11/18/20)

 When confronted about this Scripture says that Ananias fell down and breathed his last.
 His wife Sapphira came in three hours later and after being asked about the price of the land also fell down at Peter’s feet and met the same fate as her husband.

 Make no mistake, Christ is not happy with deception especially when it involves his bride.
-One of the worst things a leader can do is to employ deceit or manipulation as they carry out their leadership responsibilities.
+One of the worst things a leader can do is to employ deceit or manipulation while carrying out their leadership responsibilities.
 A leader who gives off the impression that one thing is happening while something altogether different is taking place has put themselves in a place of grave (forgive the pun) danger.

 1 Peter 5:2-4 (NIV)